By Vladimir Bortun – Published on 14/12/2020

 The Social Democratic Party (PSD) emerged as the rather unexpected winner of these elections, after having been ousted from government at the end of last year.
 Coming in second was the right-wing National Liberal Party (PNL), currently in government, followed by the centre-right coalition between USR and the Party of Liberty, Unity and Solidarity (PLUS).
 The other two parties to have met the 5% threshold for parliamentary representation are the Democratic Alliance of Hungarians in Romania (UDMR) and the biggest surprise of the elections, the far-right nationalist party Alliance for the Unity of Romanians (AUR).
 Thus, Romania sees the far-right gain parliamentary representation for the first time since 2008.

-In contrast, while the social democrats won the vote at home, they reached their lowest ever score in the diaspora in any elections.
-Thus, the diaspora vote has seen a significant increase in the long-standing right-wing trend, but also a diversification of the right-wing vote.
+As shown in the chart below, while the social democrats won the vote at home, they reached their lowest ever score in the diaspora in any elections.
+In contrast, the diaspora vote has seen a significant increase in the long-standing right-wing trend, but also a diversification of the right-wing vote.
 On the one hand, as in the 2019 European elections, the liberal, centre-right USR-PLUS alliance came first, followed by PNL.
-On the other hand, as illustrated in the graph below, almost a quarter of diaspora’s votes went to the far-right AUR, which came first in Italy and second in Spain, the two most important countries of destination for Romanian emigrants.
+On the other hand, almost a quarter of diaspora’s votes went to the far-right AUR, which came first in Italy and second in Spain, the two most important countries of destination for Romanian emigrants.

 “The gold of Romania are its people, those within its borders and those who have left in economic exile.
 The time has come for this gold to surface by itself if the parties that were in power did not want to extract it.
 Come home to get our country back!
 Come and take charge!
 We need you, those who already gained experience in the West.
 Come and run for public office.”